 Workshops usually involve slightly more teacher-directed activities than are found in the Open Classroom.
 Children choose which workshops they are going to attend from the choices presented to them.
 The workshops are offered by adults (or sometimes children) and usually involve some kind of participatory activity or activities.
-Workshops can vary in approach, but all follow the philosophies of the school.
+Workshops can vary in approach but all follow the philosophies of the school.

-Because of the variety of ages, it is natural for children to be observed as individuals, and not compared to their classmates.
+Because of the variety of ages, it is natural for children to be observed as individuals and not compared to their classmates.
 Children in any class vary in skill level a significant amount.
 In a multi-age group it seems normal for skill levels to vary.
-As a result, each child's self confidence is retained as each of their strengths is cherished.
+As a result, each child's self confidence is retained as each of his/her strengths is cherished.
 Cooperation amongst children to meet their learning needs is a natural consequence of this environment.
 Learning becomes a celebration.

 Children's strengths in various areas are acknowledged when they teach other children.
 Special needs can be met individually and in small groups without harsh feelings.
 Children can remain creative and strong and can look to each other for support and help.

 Children in a nongraded situation need not depend on others for recognition.
 They become self-reliant, self-motivated learners.
 Most importantly, they learn how to learn (the best way for them) and retain that knowledge for life.

 "Good schools, like good societies and good families, celebrate and cherish diversity."